What Is This Feature?

 - Prevent members from editing this field should only be used for fields that will be set by the API and therefore should not be edited by other members.

-- Mandatory for new submissions adds a red asterisk to a field name to help Kapost users recognize the mandatory custom fields.
-A popup will appear to warn the user if the mandatory field is not filled out before publishing.
+- Required for new submissions adds a red asterisk to a field name to help Kapost users recognize the required custom fields.
+A popup will appear to warn the user if the required field is not filled out before publishing.
 If you'd like to completely prevent your users from publishing or submitting content or ideas prior to filling out these fields, you can make that adjustment in the content settings area.

 - Show in Studio Preview and Gallery determines if a custom field and its value will display in the Preview Pane as well as be available in Gallery as a custom filter.